-Pirsig Fellows are men and women from diverse contexts who feel a calling to pastoral ministry or missionary service.
+Pirsig Fellows are men and women from diverse contexts who feel a calling to pastoral leadership and other forms of church ministry along with missions.
 They are growing in their love for Jesus Christ, are committed to helping others know him and his Word, and are eager to give their gifts and talents in service to the Kingdom.
 They demonstrate evidence of Christ-like character, gifting for ministry leadership, and openness for relational spiritual formation.
 The program is available to new and transfer students only.
 Current GRTS students are not eligible (click here for other financial aid options).

 - Completed bachelor’s degree from an accredited college or university with a minimum GPA of 3.00/4.00 (students in the final year of their bachelor’s degree are encouraged to apply).

 - Acceptance into the Master of Divinity Program (new and transfer students only)

 - Ministry calling and gifting, pastoral leadership and other forms of church ministry along with missions preferred

 - Love for the Church (global and local), compassion for people

 - Demonstrated academic performance and commitment to completing the Master of Divinity (any specialization)

 - Diversity: GRTS desires to be a diverse and reconciling community.
 Therefore, priority will be given to building diversity into all cohorts.
 Women and minorities are encouraged to apply.